Religious marriage in England and Wales is divided into two types with different rules attached to each. These are:

 - the usual place of worship for one or both of you.

-If you are giving notice at Islington Register Office please bring with you the name and address of the Church Incumbent or Authorised Person for the religious building.
-This is where we will send the paperwork for your marriage.
+If you are giving notice at Islington Register Office please bring with you the name and address of the Church Incumbent or Authorised Person for the religious building so we have their contact details.